Shashiyadav187/Student-Management-Mean-Stack/public/README.md

 A student management system made using MEAN Stack with following functionalites.

- - Used bootstrap css for styling your pages
+ -Used bootstrap css for styling your pages

- - Login
+ -Login

- - Signup
+ -Signup

- - After login a welcome page with necessary session
+ -After login a welcome page with necessary session

        Actions in welcome page
 		a.
 Add student